 Step 2: Optimize Your Profile for Your Target Audience

 When deciding whether or not to follow you on Twitter, people review your profile.
 In addition to looking at your images and reading your bio, they will also explore your recent tweets.
-Be sure that your profile is inviting, presents a consistent reflection of your brand and that you are sharing information that your target audience will be interested in.
+Be sure that your profile is inviting, presents a consistent reflection of your brand, and that you are sharing information that your target audience will be interested in.
 Consider whether your customers will prefer to interact with a human or a logo and whether you should take a formal or casual tone with your tweets.

 Step 3: Build and Nurture Your Followers

 Some people never worry about the number of followers they have on Twitter.
 They use it purely as a networking tool where they can learn about potential prospects or partners and listen for conversations that are relevant to their business.
 When it is appropriate they engage and add value.
 Once a rapport has been established they might extend an invitation to connect on LinkedIn.
-This is a perfectly reasonable and low-key way of engaging with Twitter and could be ideal for an individual contributor, a sales person or even the leader of a company.
+This is a perfectly reasonable and low-key way of engaging with Twitter and could be ideal for an individual contributor, salesperson, or even the leader of a company.

 When people call social media a “free” marketing tool, however, what they are referring to is the opportunity to share your business message with many people at once.
 To accomplish this you need to build and nurture your followers with an emphasis on quality.
 This means that your followers should be relevant to your business and interested in what you have to say so they are motivated to amplify your message by re-sharing and actively engaging with you.
 Naturally, the more quality followers you have the better off you will be.